 Like drivers, the majority of bicycle riders have safety in mind most of

 the time.
-The new penalties will only apply to riders who behave
+The increased penalties only apply to riders who behave

 dangerously and break the law.

-Fines for five offences will increase so that bicycle riders receive the
+Fines for five offences increased on 1 March 2016, so that bicycle riders receive the

 same fines as motorists for high risk behaviour.
 Increased penalties